 Sister Zelinda E. Smith

-Zelinda Smith, accomplished Shaker tailoress, cook, and office deaconess, was born January 30, 1820 in Mount Morris, New York, the daughter of Uriah and Susan (Peck) Smith.
+Zelinda E. Smith, accomplished Shaker tailoress, cook, and office deaconess, was born January 30, 1820, in Mount Morris, New York, the daughter of Uriah and Susan (Peck) Smith.

 Zelinda Smith was born into a family of religious reformers and preachers.
 Her uncle, Elias Smith was a founder of New England’s Christian Connexion movement, and the editor of what is believed to be America’s first religious newspaper, The Herald of Gospel Liberty, in 1808.
 Zelinda’s father Uriah was not as charismatic or controversial a preacher as his brother, but the two shared the belief that common people should take their religious destiny into their own hands, think for themselves, base their faith only on the bible, and oppose centralized authority.
 Their faith called them to reject the doctrines of the Trinity and of predestination, to oppose slavery, espouse temperance, and support women preachers of the gospel.
 These beliefs were consistent with Shaker teaching and led Uriah to consider a Shaker life for his children.

-In 1835 the family moved from Woodstock, Vermont to Enfield, NH at which time Zelinda and three of her siblings, Elias, Amanda, and Philo, were placed with the Shakers.
-Uriah, his wife and youngest child, Susan, settled on property at the head of Mascoma Lake and began to gather a small congregation of individuals who would ultimately identify themselves as Universalists.
+In 1835 the family moved from Woodstock, Vermont, to Enfield, New Hampshire, at which time Zelinda and three of her siblings, Elias, Amanda, and Philo, were placed with the Shakers.
+Uriah, his wife, and youngest child, Susan, settled on property at the head of Mascoma Lake and began to gather a small congregation of individuals who would ultimately identify themselves as Universalists.
 Zelinda’s sister Amanda and brother Philo left the Shakers as young adults, but Zelinda and her older brother, Elias, remained lifelong Shakers.

 Zelinda moved from the Gathering Order to the Church Family in 1837 and entered fully into the Shaker religious revival that was underway.
 She was one of many instruments who conveyed messages from the spirit world to the Society during “The Period of Mother’s Work.”

 She became an Office Deaconess in 1857.
-Her duties included serving as cook for Trustee’s office residents, and for Shaker and non-Shaker visitors travelling here for business or fellowship.
+Her duties included serving as cook for Trustee’s Office residents, and for Shaker and non-Shaker visitors traveling here for business or fellowship.
 Zelinda was also an accomplished tailoress.